 You do not have to be a member of St. Paul-Reformation Church to participate in Sunday School; our programs are open to all and free to all.
 We are hopeful that a time of inquiry into the Christian faith - often led by children - can be an entry point for families into the Christian community.
 You are invited and encouraged to check it out, and however we can be helpful, we will be!

-You can register for 2017-18 Sunday School on Rally Sunday, September 10th, or by clicking here.
+You can register for Sunday School by clicking here.

 St. Paul-Reformation Church is committed to children's safety, and for this reason, it is the policy of the parish that all volunteers undergo background checks and training on how to appropriately interact with children.
 We are committed to making safe spaces for all, and because of this, we take these policies very seriously.